bec-archer/SR80-Manuals/user-manual.md

 6. You'll see a prompt: "Was that cost approved by a manager?" — tap **Yes** if a manager signed off, or **No** to go back and confirm first
 7. The item moves to **Complete** (green) and appears on the front counter for customer pickup

-For totaled items with $0 cost, the manager approval step is skipped automatically.
+For items with $0 cost, the manager approval step is skipped automatically.

 *(Parts + Labor mode and Sales Tax are turned on and off by an admin in Admin Settings → Shop Settings.)*